If you may be in danger, call or text 988. Call 911 for emergencies. More crisis resources

 The differences here are unusually narrow, because escitalopram is the purified active form of citalopram.
 The table below sums up the core points, with more detail underneath.

 The relationship is the heart of it.
-A citalopram molecule exists in two mirror-image forms, and only one of them does the antidepressant work.
-Escitalopram is that active form on its own.
-Because of this, the doses do not match one for one.
+A citalopram molecule exists in two mirror-image forms, like a left hand and a right hand.
+Only one of those forms does the antidepressant work.
+Citalopram contains both.
+Escitalopram is that active form on its own, with the inactive mirror image removed.
+This is why the two are so similar, and it is also why the doses do not match one for one.
 About 10 mg of escitalopram is roughly comparable to about 20 mg of citalopram.
+A prescriber keeps that ratio in mind when starting either drug or switching between them, so the change is not as simple as keeping the same number.

-On tolerability, escitalopram is often regarded as slightly cleaner and better tolerated, and it is frequently the one chosen now.
+On tolerability, escitalopram is often regarded as slightly cleaner and better tolerated, with stomach effects that tend to be milder, and it is frequently the one chosen now.
 Citalopram remains widely used and well established.
 The difference is a tendency, not a rule, and many people do well on either.

 Side effects compared

 The everyday side effects of these two medications overlap closely, which is expected given how related they are.
-Both can cause nausea and other stomach effects, sexual side effects, increased sweating, and changes in sleep.
-With both, side effects tend to arrive before the benefit, and the stomach-related ones often ease within the first couple of weeks.
+Both can cause nausea and other stomach effects, sexual side effects, increased sweating, fatigue, dizziness, and changes in sleep.
+With both, side effects tend to arrive before the benefit.
+The stomach-related ones often ease within the first couple of weeks, while sweating and sexual side effects tend to last as long as the medication is taken.

 Sleep, weight, and sexual effects